Gedjam/Local_Diffusion_Pipeline/README.md

 - The output path is a folder that already has to exist!
 A new folder will be created from the *ID* name inside the output folder.

-- The output abnormality files are located in *"Abnormality_Maps/abnormalities_final.nii.gz"* and *"Abnormality_Maps/abnormality_clusters_binarised.nii.gz"*
+- The output abnormality files are located in *"Abnormality_Maps/abnormalities_final.nii.gz"* and *"Abnormality_Maps/abnormality_clusters_binarised.nii.gz"*.
+Open these in an image viewer (e.g. fsleyes, ITKsnap, etc) and view the output!
   - *"Abnormality_Maps/abnormalities_final.nii.gz"* is the full brain image with the adjusted z-scores measuring abnormalities
   - *"Abnormality_Maps/abnormality_clusters_binarised.nii.gz"* is an image containing the abnormality masks, each one labelled an interger (e.g. 1, 2, 3, ...).
 Each number sequentially represents the most abnormal cluster being number: 1, second most abnormal cluster being number: 2, to the least abnormal cluster (highest number).